By Peter Jessup

 McCracken said the scrum-base combination of Robbie Paul and Jones would serve New Zealand for many years to come and thought Henry Paul was another potential match winner.

-Australia 20 (Wendell Sailor, Darren Smith, Brad Fittler tries; Mat Rogers 3 con, pen)
+(Wendell Sailor, Darren Smith, Brad Fittler tries; Mat Rogers 3 con, pen)

-New Zealand 14 (Robbie Paul, Logan Swann, Lesley Vainikolo tries; Henry Paul con).
+(Robbie Paul, Logan Swann, Lesley Vainikolo tries; Henry Paul con).
 Halftime 6-6.